 Depending on the productivity a loan brings in your personal finance, these are categorized into 2 parts – Good loans and bad loans.

-Good loans results in creation of some productive assets like home, intellectual capital etc. Home loans and education loans comes under this category.
+Good loans result in the creation of some productive assets like home, intellectual capital, etc. Home loans and education loans come under this category.

 There are some “not so good loans”, which are taken against collateral with a specific purpose like for business expansion or personal emergency for e.g. Loan against property or gold loans.

-The last category is of “Not so bad loans”, which though results in creation of assets but those assets are unproductive and depreciable like Vehicle loan, Consumer durables loan etc.
+The last category is “Not so bad loans”, which though results in the creation of assets but those assets are unproductive and depreciable like Vehicle loans, Consumer durables loan, etc.

 2. Interest rates and Tenure of Loan

 Interest rates on bad loans as discussed above, range as high as 16%-36%.
 So, technically, it makes sense to close these loans first.
-But tenure of loan also plays a major role in decision making towards pre closure of loan.
+But the tenure of loans also plays a major role in decision making towards pre-closure of the loan.